SpencerCDixon/blog/pages/blog/2016-11-11--about-this-blog/index.md

 be very important or dangerous.

 ::: warning
 Never type `rm -rf ~`.
-Understand what commands do before copy pasting from the internet!
+Understand what commands do before copy/pasting from the internet!
 :::